scorelab/Codelabz/README.md

     - scroll to the Web configuration section.
     - In the Web Push certificates tab, click Generate Key Pair.
 The console displays a notice that the key pair was generated.
 You get your Vapid key form there.

-You should fill in these values in their relevent fields in the `.env` file.
+You should fill in these values in their relevant fields in the `.env` file.

 To run the project:
  `$ npm start`